 Before joining ANU in 2016, Ben worked in the UK at the University of Leicester, the Oxford Research Group, and Chatham House.
 He received his PhD in 2013 from the University of Birmingham and is a Fellow of the UK Higher Education Academy.
 He has previously taught courses on IR theory, rising powers, foreign policy analysis, and strategic studies.

 Ben’s research interests include global order and polarity analysis; historical great power diplomacy; strategic relations in the Asia-Pacific; rising powers; nuclear arms control and disarmament; strategic conventional weapons; IR theory (especially the English School and realism).

 Watch Ben discuss his work on Great Power politics.

-Ben teaches two courses at Masters level: Global Security INTR8032 and The Evolution of the International System INTR8046 (Semester 2, 2017), and the undergraduate course Nuclear Politics in Asia: Challenges and Opportunities INTR2024 (Semester 1, 2019).
+Ben teaches two Masters courses Global Security INTR8032 (Semester 2, 2017) and The Evolution of the International System INTR8046 (Semester 2, 2017), and the undergraduate course Nuclear Politics in Asia: Challenges and Opportunities INTR2024 (Semester 1, 2019).

 In the course of the last three weeks, we have probably witnessed the end of the defining feature of the post-Cold War era: unrivaled American power.

 Dr Benjamin Zala speaks to Beverley O’Connor from the ABC about growing tensions at the G20 summit in China.